 Why Twitch Stats Matter

-When writing this article, the platform has united 2,193,679 viewers.
+Twitch currently averages somewhere between 2.2 and 2.5 million concurrent viewers platform-wide, depending on the month.
 Of course, no one sets a goal to gather so many people on streams, but it is worth striving for large numbers, and tracking Twitch stream analytics is essential.

 Key Twitch Metrics